Lumumba Government: The Loi Fondamentale

 It was decided at the Round Table Conference that the resolutions the participants adopted would serve as the basis for the Loi Fondamentale (Fundamental Law), a temporary draft constitution left for the Congo until a permanent one could be promulgated by a Congolese parliament.
 The division of executive power between a presumably symbolic head of state and head of government was the most noticeable and potentially harmful feature borrowed from the Belgian constitution.
-As in a parliamentary system, such power was to be exercised by a Prime Minister and a cabinet responsible to Parliament.
+As in a parliamentary system, such power was to be exercised by a prime minister and a cabinet responsible to Parliament.
 If the cabinet lost the confidence of Parliament, a motion of censure would be passed (either with a simple majority in both houses of a two-thirds majority in a single house) and it would be dismissed.
 By comparison, the head of state (a President) was irresponsible and only had the power to ratify treaties, promulgate laws, and nominate high-ranking officials (including the Prime Minister and the cabinet).
 In Belgium, parliamentary tradition had rendered these duties inconsequential in the face of the premier's influence.
 In the Congo, no such convention had been established.
 The Loi Fondamentale defined the government as solely "the Prime Minister and the Ministers"; the office of the President was regarded as a separate institution.

 A parliament was to be composed of a lower chamber, the Chamber of Deputies, and an upper chamber, the Senate.
 Senators and deputies that assumed a ministerial post in the central government were allowed to retain their seats in Parliament.
 A state commissioner would be appointed by the head of state with the consent of the Senate to represent the central government in each province.
 Their main duties were to "administer state services" and "assure coordination of provincial and central institutions."

 The constitution delineated the authority of the central and provincial governments.
 Among the central government's duties and responsibilities were foreign affairs, national defence, domestic security, customs and currency, communications, major public works, higher education, national judiciary, and economic planning.
 In areas where the provincial and central governments took contradictory stances, the central government's positions took precedence.
 The division of authority, a compromise between the federalist and unitarianist politicians, was dubbed by Belgian lawyers as "quasi-federalism".
-The Loi Fondamentale was a very complicated and cumbersome document for the politically inexperienced Congolese.
+The Loi Fondamentale was a complicated and cumbersome document for the politically inexperienced Congolese.